CNES/cars/docs/source/configuration/pipelines/surface_modeling.rst

       - Save intermediate data for all applications inside this pipeline.
       - bool
       - False
-    * - correct_grid
-      - Whether to correct the rectification grids using Tiepoints or not
-      - bool
-      - true
     * - ground_truth_dsm
       - Data to be reprojected from the application ground_truth_reprojection
       - dict